quanteda/quanteda/README.md

 -   bootstrapping methods for texts that makes it easy to resample texts from pre-defined units, to facilitate computation of confidence intervals on textual statistics using techniques of non-parametric bootstrapping, but applied to the original texts as data.

--   expansion of the document-feature matrix structure through a standard interface called `textmodel()`.
-(As of version 0.8.0, textmodel works in a basic fashion only for the "Wordscores" and "wordfish" scaling models.)
+-   expansion of predictive and analytic methods called through the standard interface called `textmodel()`.
+Current model types include correspondence analysis, "Wordscores", "Wordfish", and Naive Bayes.

+-   Addition of settings to corpus projects, that will propogate through downstream objects.

+-   Addition of a history that will propogate through downstream objects.

+**Acknowledgements**: This research was supported by the European Research Council grant ERC-2011-StG 283794-QUANTESS.

 How to Install
 --------------